 It is believed that there are massive black holes in the centers of active galaxies in our universe.
 They are the heart of these objects with a luminosity of hundreds of millions of suns.
-Active galaxies, they are also “simply” quasars, are clearly visible from the earth with both optical and radio telescopes.
+Active galaxies, which are also “simply” quasars, are clearly visible from the Earth with both optical and radio telescopes.

 Earlier, Russian scientists Alexander Plavin, Sergey Troitsky and the Kovalevs (father and son, both Yuri) have found a connection between the origin of neutrinos of the highest energies (above 200 trillion electronvolts, that is, TeV) and radio quasars.
 This was quite surprising, because theoretical papers of the 1990s indicated that astrophysical neutrinos would only be born at energies above 1000 TeV.

 Neutrinos are tiny elementary particles with a mass barely above zero, but they can cross the universe without interacting with matter and without any delays on their way.
 Millions of neutrinos per second pass through every person on Earth, completely unnoticed.
 To register neutrinos, an international collaboration of scientists has built a special ice telescope in Antarctica: the Cherenkov IceCube detector with a volume of 1 cubic kilometer.
 In Russia, INR RAS and JINR are now completing the construction of the Baikal GVD water telescope in Lake Baikal, the volume of which has already reached 0.4 cubic kilometers.
 Now data acquisition is underway on the running part of the facility, which had already been put into operation.
 These installations study the sky in different hemispheres: North and South.